 One day I was working on the massive trading floor of a London bank, the next I was on the floor of my children’s playroom.
 And while it meant I would forgo a paycheck, not once did I think, at age 33, of what the job market would look like for me in years hence and therein lies my most expensive mistake.

 I stayed home with my kids because I wanted to be with them.
 I had a job that allowed me very little time with them on weekdays and I felt our time was short.
 I did not stay home because I believed they needed me or that the nanny I had hired could not do a great job.

 Now, on the downslope of parenting, I have misgivings about my decision to stay home.
 It would be far too strong a word to say I have regrets.
 I don’t know any parent who regrets time spent with their kids, especially kids who have moved on to their own lives.
 Although I am fully aware that being a stay at home mom was certainly a luxury, staring at an empty nest and very diminished prospects of employment, I have real remorse.

 1. I let down those who went before me.

 In some cosmic way I feel that I let down a generation of women who made it possible to dream big even though I know the real goal of the Women’s Movement was to be able to dream anything.
-One summer in the 1970s, I read The Feminine Mystique curled up on a couch in my grandparents’ home.
+One summer I read The Feminine Mystique curled up on a couch in my grandparents’ home.
 The book spoke to me, and my mother and grandmother spoke to me warning me not to tread the path they had taken, leaving the workforce after their children were born.
 But the book and my mother spoke to a young ambitious preteen, not a young mother.
-Betty Friedan or not, I stayed home for almost two decades raising three sons.
+Betty Friedan or not, I stayed home to raise three sons.